Do SSDs Degrade Over Time?

 ! resulted in 128kb of internal writes on the SSD

-Now that you have the knowledge on the restrictions of writing to an SSD, let us get to the real questions.
+Now that you know the restrictions of writing to an SSD, let us get to the real questions.

 Do SSDs degrade over time?